natibek/localgit/README.md

 Has the following arguments:

 1. `--push-all`, `-A`: Push all the changes including untracked ones.
-1. `--message`, `-m`: The commit message. "new updates" by default.
+1. `--message`, `-m`: The commit message.
+Default is 'modified <comma separated list of modified files>. added <comma separated list of untracked files>.
 1. `--verbose`, `-v`: Print summary for all repos (including those unaffected by command).

 ## `localgit log`